Remove Hazards to support yourself in reducing your risk of having a fall.

 Your home should be a safe and comfortable environment for you to live in.

 Hazards can be found inside and outside of your home.
 When these hazards combine with other factors such as poor vision, weak bones, unsafe footwear and side effects of medicines, this can increase your risk of having a fall.

 Hazards in the home can come in a variety of forms, so it is important to check your home for hazards regularly to avoid a fall.
-Try using the Home Safety Checklist to look out for hazards in your home.
+Watch our Make Your Home Safer animation to learn how Frank and Tiddles make their home safer and avoid slips, trips and falls.
+After watching the animation try using the Home Safety Checklist to identify hazards in your home.

 - Not enough lighting